nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/accelerator.md

     }
     ```

-    Here, the `"writer": false` property specifies that this Sync Gateway instance doesn't persist the channel index to the Couchbase Server bucket.
-Indeed, this task is already performed by the Accelerator instance.
+    Here, the `"writer": false` property specifies that this Sync Gateway instance doesn't persist the channel index to the Couchbase Server bucket - this task is already performed by the Accelerator instance.

 2. Restart Sync Gateway with the updated configuration file.